Keysight/ixloadve/README.md

 - Replace file paths and parameter files with your actual paths if different.
 ---

-#### 🧪 Example #3: Deploying a Demo Use Case Template with a single Virtual Test Appliance
+#### 🧪 Example #3: Deploying a Demo Use Case Template with one Virtual Test Appliance

 **Resources Created:**
 - 1x Virtual Test Appliance